wp-plugins/atomic-reach-audience-engager/readme.txt

 An academic audience - People who are a master at your topic.
 A genius audience - People who are an expert at your topic.

 AtomicWriter will show you how to format and restructure your blog posts to get the best out of your writing.
-This allows bloggers to reach your target audience and keep them engaged.
+This allows you to reach your target audience and keep them engaged.
-Now, you can save time editing and have confidence that your blog posts will engage your target audience(s).
+Now, you can save time editing and have confidence that your blog posts will engage your readers.

 AtomicWriter is a lightweight editing WordPress plugin that runs off of our own hand-crafted API to ensure that the content analysis is accurate.

 = Note =